python/cpython/Doc/c-api/weakref.rst

 .. c:function:: int PyWeakref_IsDead(PyObject *ref)

-   Test if a weak reference, *ref*, is dead.
+   Test if the weak reference *ref* is dead.
 Returns 1 if the reference is dead, 0 if it is alive, and -1 with an error set if *ref* is not a weak reference object.